vackosar/vackosar.github.io/_drafts/2021-03-22-Expanding-taxanomies.md

 - Pins and Pinners are categorized into the taxonomy to allow recommendation.
   - together called Taste Graph

+## Uses of Taxonomies

 #### [Sherlock recommender](https://cseweb.ucsd.edu/~csjgwang/pubs/IJCAI16_Sherlock.pdf)
- - uses categorization tree for using different visual embedding projections.
-Casualness of skirts has different visuals to casualness of flip-flops.
+- "Casualness" of skirts has different visuals to casualness of "flip-flops"
+- taxonomy sub-trees use different projections of visual embeddings
- - Visual projections are shared from parents to children via stacking.
+- Visual projections are shared from parents to children via stacking

 #### [Taxonomy-Aware Multi-Hop Reasoning Networks for Sequential RecommendatioTaxonomy-Aware Multi-Hop Reasoning Networks for Sequential Recommendation](https://dl.acm.org/doi/10.1145/3289600.3290972)
 - taxonomy data as structural knowledge to instruct the learning of our model